Before you submit a SATAC application there are a few things it will help to be familiar with as you work through the process.

 - your application may not be considered at all.

 If you wish to apply after the relevant closing date, you should contact either SATAC or the Admissions Office at the institution concerned (or, in the case of the University of South Australia, the Future Student Enquiries office) before doing so.
 Some courses may decide closer to the time to extend their published closing date, and updated information will be available in the relevant course entry.

 Choosing your courses

 One of the benefits of the SATAC system is that you have the opportunity to apply for more than one university course at the same time.
 This means that you only complete a single application and supply supporting information once.
 You can list up to six courses as preferences in your application.

 SATAC will treat each preference as a discrete application.
 Your eligibility and the rank on which you will compete will be determined separately for each course.
 Because the universities have varying selection rules, your eligibility and rank may vary for each course.
 This variation will depend upon how your qualifications or other information relevant to your application (e.g. audition score, evidence of relevant work experience) relate to the selection rules for that course.

 It's important to remember that a lower preference is not a lesser preference.
 The order of your preferences is an indicator of the order in which you'd like to be considered for those courses.
 It is not used to make judgements about your level of interest in a course and does not affect your selection rank.

-When making offers on behalf of the institutions
+When making offers on behalf of the universities

-SATAC will always offer you the highest preference for which you are both eligible and competitive.
+SATAC will always offer you the highest preference for which you are eligible and, if necessary, suitably competitive.

 SATAC charges a fee to cover the cost of processing and assessing your application.